francescovallone/serinus/.website/overview/getting_started.md

 - `--port`: The port to expose the application on.
 Default is `3000`.
 - `--host`: The host to expose the application on.
 Default is `localhost`.
 - `--dev`: Flag to run the application in development mode.
-If this flag is set, the application will be reloaded every time a file is changed.
+If this flag is set, the application will be restarted every time a file is changed.